-The HG is also capable of handling imperative, passive and interrogative sentences.
-The current system has around 5000 rules and uses the same Hindi-UW dictionary used by the Hindi Analyser.
+The Hindi generator is also capable of handling imperative, passive and interrogative sentences.
+The current system has around 5,000 rules and uses the same Hindi-UW dictionary used by the Hindi analyser.

-5 Major Differences between Hindi and English
+5. Major Differences between Hindi and English

 The basic difference between Hindi and English is the sentence structure.
-Hindi has a Subject-Object-Verb (SOV) structure for sentences, while English follows the Subject-Verb-Object (SVO) order.
-(Rao et. al. 2000) gives the following structure for English sentences:
+Hindi has an SOV structure for sentences, while English follows the SVO order.
+Rao et al. (2000) give the structure shown in (40a) for English sentences where, S is subject, O object, V verb, S_m subject post-modifiers, O_m object post-modifiers, V_m the expected verb post-modifiers and C_m the optional verb post-modifiers, exemplified in (40b).

-'''

-S S_m V V_m O O_m C_m

-where,

-S: Subject

-O: Object

-V: Verb

-S_m: subject post-modifiers

-O_m: object post-modifiers

-V_m: the expected verb post-modifiers

-C_m: the optional verb post-modifiers

-'''